SolaceLabs/pubsubplus-cf-dev/README.md

 The pivotal file is a zip file.
 We need to extract the relevant bosh releases needed for this deployment.

-Do the following to extract the tile contents:
+Do the following to extract the tile contents, adjusting the file name as appropritate:

 ~~~~
 extract_tile.sh -t ~/workspace/solace-pubsub-1.4.0.pivotal